1. What are the steps to secure a tax credit?

 The production is eligible for an additional 15% tax credit on Illinois labor expenditures for employees who live in

-an area with 13.8% unemployment or higher and earned a minimum of $1,000 on the production.
+an area of an area of high unemployment and earned a minimum of $1,000 on the production.

 9. Where can I find an Illinois Film Office approved CPA?

-The IFO keeps a list of CPAs that are "approved" by our office to work on Film Tax Credit engagements.
+The IFO maintains a list of CPAs that have previously worked on Film Tax Credit engagements.

 You may request to use a CPA outside the list, if the CPA is independent of the applicant and licensed in Illinois.